 Chicken Pozole Verde is a hearty and delicious Mexican soup with a vibrant green, deeply flavorful broth loaded with tender chicken and hominy.
-It's a festive soup to serve on special occasions, but easy enough to whip up on a weeknight with this easy recipe.
+It’s a festive soup to serve on special occasions, but is easy enough to whip up on a weeknight with this simple recipe.

-This hearty and vibrantly flavorful and soup goes back to the ancient Aztecs, so some form of it has been around for at least five hundred years.
-It's often made with pork, but here I've used chicken.
-You'll be sitting down to enjoy it in less than an hour with just 15 minutes of prep!
+This history of this hearty and vibrantly flavorful soup goes back to the ancient Aztecs, so some form of it has been around for at least five hundred years!
+It’s often made with pork, but here I’ve used boneless, skinless chicken thighs (you can use boneless skinless chicken breasts if you prefer).
+With just 15 minutes of prep and some hands-off time on the stovetop, you’ll be sitting down to enjoy it in less than an hour.

 Ingredients You Need to Make Chicken Pozole Verde